Referral Leakage: Do You Know Your Drivers & Barriers to Growth?

 What are your top barriers to access?

 When it comes to growing a service line, there is nothing more challenging to overcome than access constraints.
-While physician liaisons are not in a position to fix these personally, you can provide your operational leaders the field intelligence needed to prioritize and potentially resolve any issues.
+While physician liaisons are not in a position to fix these personally, you can provide your operational leaders with the field intelligence needed to prioritize and potentially resolve any issues.

 This applies to service and quality concerns that come up as well.
 Take the time to understand the issues that are brought to your attention by asking…